 Across the country, states are passing harmful laws that allow adoption and foster care agencies to make decisions for children in their care based on religious beliefs rather than on the best interests of the child.
+A bill introduced in the Congress would similarly permit a child welfare service provider to deny services to families or youth in its care on the basis of a moral or religious belief.
+This bill also states that if a state took action against such an agency to enforce the state's own nondiscrimination laws or policies, the state would have its child welfare federal funding cut.
 These laws create a license to discriminate and allow agencies to flatly refuse to consider well-qualified prospective families for child placement-and still receive government funding.
 Children in state care are hurt by these laws, because qualified foster and adoptive parents could be turned away.
 These laws also hurt LGBTQ^a youth who may be denied care by agencies or be unable to receive affirming, supportive care.